-They are also responsible for the continuous transportation for all GTMO residents across the bay utilizing 2 ferry boats and 3 utility boats.
+They are also responsible for the continuous transportation for all GTMO residents across the bay utilizing two ferry boats and three utility boats.

 YFB-92, YFB-93: used to transport vehicle and pedestrian traffic between Windward and Leeward ferry landings.